jedcn/learning-elisp/README.md

 I used Emacs for years before I actually sat down and tried to "learn" Emacs Lisp.

-Here's the story of how I finally learned Emacs Lisp.
+Here's the story of how I finally started making progress with it.

 ## Motivation